cwangrun/BowelNet/README.md

 ## Data Preprocessing:

 [Preprocessing](https://github.com/runningcw/BowelNet/blob/master/bowel_coarseseg/preprocessing.py) includes cropping abdominal body region.
-We average all 2D CT slices to form a mean image and then apply a thresholding on it to obtain the abdominal body region (excluding CT bed).
+We average all 2D CT slices of a volume to form a mean image and then apply a thresholding on it to obtain the abdominal body region (excluding CT bed).

 ## Demo segmentation:

-BowelNet demonstrates improved performance over prior approaches in entire bowel segmentation.
+Our BowelNet demonstrates improved performance over prior approaches in the entire bowel segmentation.

 ![image](https://github.com/cwangrun/BowelNet/blob/master/bowel_fineseg/arch/seg_demo.png)